jameslee-m/hve-agent-with-mcp/docs/plan.md

 - The simple chatbot should use semantic kernel for implementation.
 - The chatbot should be a generic chat assistant with good logging
 - It's knowledge of external tools is determined by what's contained in the MCP server
-- Do not list specific tools in the system message directly
+- Do not hardcode lists of specific tools or sample documents in the system message directly
-- It will need to connect to the MCP server running in a separate process
+- It will dynamically select which tool to use depending on the user queries
-- It will select which tool to use depending on the user queries
+- Use the documentation frequently `jlowin/fastmcp`

 ### Python